truepele/VictoriaMetrics/docs/victoriametrics/vmalert.md

      Optional HTTP headers to send with each request to the corresponding -notifier.url.
 For example, -remoteWrite.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -notifier.url.
 Multiple headers must be delimited by '^^': -notifier.headers='header1:value1^^header2:value2,header3:value3'
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
-  -notifier.showHeaders
-     Whether to show -notifier.headers in logs and on /metrics page.
-Hidden by default, since it may contain sensitive info -notifier.oauth2.clientID array
+  -notifier.oauth2.clientID array
      Optional OAuth2 clientID to use for -notifier.url.
 If multiple args are set, then they are applied independently for the corresponding -notifier.url
      Supports an array of values separated by comma or specified via multiple flags.